 - Pumpkin and sunflower seed based trail mixes – available at Kardish Health Food Centre - http://kardish.com/ (IMAGE)

 - WOWButter – available at Great Canadian Super Store, Loblaw and Independent Grocers (IMAGE)

 - SunButter – available at Kardish Health Food Centre (IMAGE)

-- Chia Seed Pudding (be sure to use rice, soy or coconut milk – do not use nut based milks).
+- Chia Seed Pudding (do not use nut based milks).